-• Violent crime and property crime data retrieved from the New Orleans Police Department indicates that perceptions of crime in New Orleans East may be just that, a matter of perception and related to the image of this area of the city.
-The crime data reflects that the violent and property crime rates per 100,000 residents is actually lower in New Orleans East than in Orleans Parish as a whole.
+Crime data retrieved from the New Orleans Police Department indicates that perceptions of crime in New Orleans East may be more based on concentrated, high-profile violent crime whereas crime statistics actually show a more nuanced situation.
+While the violent crime rate per 100,000 residents is higher in New Orleans East than in Orleans Parish as a whole, the property crime rate for this area is lower.